GauriGNaik/express_example/README.md

 4. ####Monitoring and sending alerts

   We are monitoring the deployed application based on memoryLoad and CPU usage.
-If the usage crosses a threshold<threshold>, an SMS alert is sent.
+If the usage crosses a threshold 70%, an SMS alert is sent.
 The SMS alerts are sent using the [Twilio](https://www.twilio.com/) API for NodeJs.

 5. ####Canary Release